Branhamism: Serpent seed, predestination, and race

-Branham taught an unorthodox doctrine on the source of original sin.
+Branham taught an unorthodox doctrine about the source of original sin.
 He believed that the story of the fall of man in the Garden of Eden is allegorical and interpreted it to mean that the serpent had sexual intercourse with Eve, and their offspring was Cain.
-Branham also taught the belief that Cain's modern descendants were masquerading as educated people and scientists, and were "a big religious bunch of illegitimate bastard children" who comprised the majority of society's criminals.
-He believed that the serpent was an intelligent human-like ape he described as the missing link between the chimpanzee and man.
-Branham believed that the serpent was transformed into a reptile snake after it was cursed by God.
+Branham also taught the belief that Cain's modern descendants were masquerading as educated people and scientists, and they were "a big religious bunch of illegitimate bastard children" who comprised the majority of society's criminals.
+He believed that the serpent was an intelligent human-like ape which he described as the missing link between the chimpanzee and man.
+Branham believed that the serpent was transformed into a reptile or a snake after it was cursed by God.

-Branham believed the term "predestination" was widely misunderstood and preferred to use the word "foreknowledge" to describe his views.
-Branham's teachings on predestination were deeply connected to his serpent seed doctrine.
-Branham taught that humanity's choice in salvation was negated by their ancestry, and that genetics determined one's eternal destiny; the offspring of Cain were foreordained to damnation while the offspring of Seth were foreordained to salvation.
+Branham believed that the term "predestination" was widely misunderstood and as a result, he preferred to use the word "foreknowledge" to describe his views.
+Branham's teachings about predestination were deeply connected to his serpent seed doctrine.
+Branham taught the belief that humanity's choice in salvation was negated by their ancestry, and he also taught the belief that genetics determined one's eternal destiny; the offspring of Cain were foreordained to damnation while the offspring of Seth were foreordained to salvation.

-Weaver commented that Branham seemed unaware that his teachings conflicted with free will.
-Branham taught a Calvinistic form of the doctrine of predestination and doctrine of preservation, supporting a belief of eternal security, both of which were at odds with the Arminian view of predestination held by Pentecostalism.
-Unlike his views on the Godhead and Annihilationism, there was no precedent within Pentecostalism for his views on predestination, and opened him to widespread criticism.
-Branham lamented that more so than any other teaching, Pentecostals criticized him for his predestination teachings.
+Weaver commented that Branham seemed to be unaware that his teachings conflicted with free will.
+Branham taught a Calvinistic form of the doctrine of predestination and the doctrine of preservation, supporting a belief in eternal security, both of which were at odds with the Arminian view of predestination which was held by adherents of Pentecostalism.
+Unlike his views on the Godhead and Annihilationism, there was no precedent for his views on predestination within Pentecostalism, a fact which opened him up to widespread criticism.
+Branham lamented the fact that more so than any other teaching, Pentecostals criticized him for his predestination teachings.

-According to Steven Hassan, "Branham's sermons lay the foundation to believe that black people are the inferior race."
-Branham used the term "hybrid" to describe anything he believed to be tainted by the serpent.
+According to Steven Hassan, "Branham's sermons lay the foundation for the belief that black people are members of an inferior race."
+Branham used the term "hybrid" to describe anything which he believed was tainted by the serpent.
 Branham accused Eve of producing a "hybrid" race, and he provided a way to trace the hybrid line of the serpent's seed to Africans and Jews through Ham the biblical progenitor of the African peoples, King Ahab, and Judas Iscariot.